 How Should We Best Prepare For Our Lord's Nativity?!

-Now let’s talk about fasting!
 In the Christian East, the Nativity Fast begins with St. Philip’s Day and lasts until Christmas Eve.
 In the Christian West, the Advent Fast historically began the day after St. Martin’s Day (also called Martinmas) in many places until Christmas Eve.
 When you compare the two, it is amazing how similar (though not identical) the West was fasting like the East in ancient times.
 Author Matthew Plese writes,

 "The most common, and almost universal, harvest and thanksgiving celebration in medieval times was held on the Feast of Saint Martin of Tours (Martinmas) on November 11.
 It was a holiday in Germany, France, Holland, England and in central Europe… the main feature of the meal being the traditional roast goose (Martin's goose).
 With the goose dinner they drank "Saint Martin's wine," which was the first lot of wine made from the grapes of the recent harvest. ***Martin's Day was more than just Thanksgiving as it also served as the "Mardi Gras" of Advent by ushering in the pre-Christmas fasting period known as St. Martin's Lent.
 St. Martin's Lent, a fasting period leading up to Christmas, originated as early as 480 AD.
 [St. Martin’s Lent] was formerly observed, even by the Laity, with Abstinence from Flesh, and with a rigorous Fast, in some Places, by Precept, in others of Devotion, and without any positive Obligation, though universal.
-The first Council of Maçon, in 581, ordered Advent from St. Martin’s to Christmas-day three Fasting Days a Week, Mondays, Wednesdays and Fridays; but the whole Term of forty Days, was observed with a strict Abstinence from Flesh Meat."2
+The first Council of Maçon, in 581, ordered Advent from St. Martin’s to Christmas-day three Fasting Days a Week, Mondays, Wednesdays and Fridays; but the whole Term of forty Days, was observed with a strict Abstinence from Flesh Meat."1

 It is important to note that intense times of fasting also led to intense times of feasting when the Christmas season finally did arrive!
 The 12 Days of Christmas were originally the big time to celebrate the coming of our Lord from December 25th to Jan 6th.
 In the West, the Christmas season kept going until Candlemas (The Presentation of the Lord in the Temple) on February 2nd.